Before Sending Your Kid to a Daycare Facility - Read This:

 You are entitled to much more as a parent, and we strongly encourage every parent to read the Texas Minimum Standards for Child-Care Centers.

 Check out our article on more rights parents have when it comes to their child being injured while at daycare: What Are My Rights As A Parent When Dealing With A Daycare Lawsuit?

 Reminder About How To Select The Right Daycare Facility

 Remember, when you are selecting a daycare facility, there are things that at a minimum, you are entitled to see, do, and receive.
 Knowing what you are entitled to is just step one in the process of selecting the right daycare facility for your child.
 If you ever feel like your daycare facility is not complying with the law, make sure to contact the Texas Department of Family and Protective Services (DFPS).
 They regulate child-care facilities and are charged with the responsibility of investigating your claims.

 Check out our article, "Why Is The Texas Department of Family and Protective Services At My House" to understand what happens after reporting an incident at a daycare.

 How Can We Serve You?

-The Button Law Firm is a team that is built to handle daycare cases.
+The Button Law Firm's team is built to handle daycare cases.
 We have created systems to ensure that these cases are handled quickly, efficiently, and smoothly with our clients.
 If you want to learn more about daycare cases we've handled in the past, be sure to click here to read our success stories.

-Give us a call at 214-888-2216 or fill out our Contact Us form explaining what happened and we will reach out to you.
-We have also created a FREE consumer guide for parents dealing with a daycare injury that explains step by step what to do.
+Give us a call at 214-699-4409 or fill out our contact us form explaining what happened, and we will reach out to you.
+We have also created a FREE consumer guide for parents dealing with a daycare injury that explains step-by-step what to do.
 We will link it below, please feel free to download it and ask for a free paper copy to be sent to your home.